IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Rendered Report Reader shall provide [Level 1 Interactivity](#1xx416-level-of-interactivity) as discussed in Section 1:XX.4.1.6.

-> Note that there are no additional image viewing capabilities required for Rendered Report Readers.
+> Note: There are no additional image viewing capabilities required for Rendered Report Readers.
 In other words, the image viewing capabilities presented by the Rendered Report Readers is limited by how the Report Creator created the rendered report.
 For example, for image references, one Report Creator may render them using WADO-RS links which will show a static rendered image, while another Report Creator may render them using IID Invoke Image Display links which will launch a viewer to show the referenced image with additional interactivity such as scrolling, zooming, etc.

 #### 1.XX.1.1.5 Image Manager / Image Archive